GOALS

 Evidence of this benchmark may include:

-Involvement of key accessibility personnel and stakeholders in policy development
+Involvement of key accessibility personnel and those they represent in policy development

-Key personnel are also included in the development of the accessibility policy.
-Key stakeholders promote buy-in and provide input that can help make the policy understandable and approachable to those who will be expected to conform to it.
+Key personnel are included in the development of the accessibility policy.
+Stakeholder groups are represented and members are solicited to promote buy-in and provide input that can help make the policy understandable and approachable to those who will be expected to conform to it.

-Involvement of key accessibility personnel and stakeholders in the implementation of enterprise-wide web accessibility
+Involvement of key accessibility personnel and stakeholders in the implementation of an institution-wide web accessibility plan

 Key personnel are assigned to oversee and/or implement parts of the plan.
 They can also act to monitor its progress.
 Assignments are made to ensure that the plan is on track and that the work being done conforms to the web accessibility standards mandated in the institutional policy.
 All efforts are made to help departments and personnel meet the requirements set forth in the policy.
-It is not uncommon for an institution to identify one individual who will have a significant role, including significant time and effort, to act as the Chair of the institution’s web accessibility committee comprised of key personnel.
-In this model, they report on progress to the committee in regular intervals.
+In general, an institution will build a web accessibility committee comprised of key personnel.
+The committee chair will oversee the actions of the committee and report on progress to the administration in regular intervals.

 Benchmark B: Comprehensive Accessibility Policy

-A stated policy that provides specific guidelines and standards for web accessibility is necessary in order to ensure that everyone understands what is required of them.
-The web accessibility policy appears in the same set of governing documents as other enterprise-wide policies, rather than as a separate unit.
+A stated policy that provides specific guidelines and standards for web accessibility is necessary in order to ensure all administrators and stakeholders understand what is required of them.
+The web accessibility policy appears in the same set of governing documents as other institution-wide policies, rather than as a separate unit.
 Once established, the institutional policy is promoted and enforced.

 Evidence of a comprehensive policy may include: